suman2025-kiit/Comparative-Positioning-with-Extensions/README.md

 # Setup
-We have used 18.04.4 Bionic, Pandas, Python 3.6,Jupyter Notebook and Hyperledger AnonCreds 1.0 for generation and verification of Dynamic Identities(DID), Wallet address and Verifiable Credentials (VC) for the marketplace participants.
+We employed Bionic 18.04.4, Pandas, Python 3.6, Jupyter Notebook, and Hyperledger AnonCreds 1.0 to create and confirm Dynamic Identities (DID), Wallet addresses, and Verifiable Credentials (VC) for marketplace participants.
+AnonCreds 1.0 operates with the Hyperledger Indy platform to generate an Indy System Pool, assigning verifier roles like Trust Anchor (role '101') or Trustee (role '0') using Nym Transactions in our main21.py program.
-But AnonCreds 1.0 basically works coordinating with Hyperledger Indy platform for generation of Indy System Pool for predefined verifiers for Aoncreds Issuers and verrifiers assisgning verifier roles -such as Trust Anchor (role ’101’) or Trustee(role ’0’) respectively from the Indy system pool using Nym Transactions as implemented in the coding (main21.py program (attached herewith ) for generation of DID, Wallet address and VC).

  ### 1. Start Docker with the following command